 February is the dead of winter in France, which generally means cold temperatures, rain, and sometimes snow.
 However, the weather varies from region to region: A snowy day in Paris might easily be a warm, sunny day in Nice.
 Wherever you go in France, you should assume that the weather will consist of crisp but comfortable days and chilly nights, with average temperatures ranging from cold to mild.

 Most areas see their share of rain, with Paris and Bordeaux averaging 14 days of rain, Strasbourg 13, and Lyon and Nice six days apiece.
-Snow is not as common in February, as Strasbourg sees six days of snow, Paris four, and Lyon and Bordeaux one apiece, while Nice and much of southern France don't see any snow.
+Snow is not as common in February, as Strasbourg sees six days of snow, Paris four, and Lyon and Bordeaux one each.
+Nice and much of southern France don't receive any snow.

 What to Pack

-The weather in France in February can vary according to which region you are in, but take it as a general rule that it will be cold.
+The weather in France in February can vary according to which region you are in, but as a general rule, it will be cold.
 You might get rainstorms and certainly snow, so include the following in your packing list no matter where you visit: